rjwats/esp8266-react/README.md

 ### Changing the app name

-The app name displayed on the login page and on the menu bar can be modified by editing the REACT_APP_NAME property in ['interface/.env'](interface/.env)
+The app name displayed on the sign in page and on the menu bar can be modified by editing the REACT_APP_NAME property in ['interface/.env'](interface/.env)

 ```ini
 REACT_APP_NAME=Funky IoT Project